Link Tracking

 When a recipient clicks a tracked link, Broadcast records:

-• Timestamp: When the click occurred
+Timestamp When the click occurred

-• Subscriber: Who clicked the link
+Subscriber Who clicked the link (via email identifier)

-• Link URL: The destination URL
+Link URL The original destination URL

-• IP Address: The clicker’s IP address
+IP Address The clicker’s IP address

-• User Agent: Browser and device information
+User Agent Browser and device information

 Per-Broadcast Link Analytics